Exclusive: U.S. considers tightening grip on China ties to Corporate America

 To be sure, sources said the Trump administration could change its mind about invoking the emergency act.
 They added that some within the Treasury Department are also lukewarm about invoking the emergency act as they preferred to focus on passing the revised rules for CFIUS.

 Chinese and U.S. companies are widely believed among analysts to be locked in a two-way race to become the world’s leader in AI.
-While U.S. tech giants such as Alphabet Inc’s Google (GOOGL.O) are in the lead, Chinese firms like Internet services provider Baidu Inc (BIDU.O) have made significant strides, according to advisory firm Eurasia Group.
+While U.S. tech giants such as Alphabet Inc’s Google are in the lead, Chinese firms like Internet services provider Baidu Inc have made significant strides, according to advisory firm Eurasia Group.

 As for U.S. chipmakers, few are as synonymous with the technology as Nvidia, one of the world’s top makers of the highly complex chips that power AI machines.